 Trying to understand how people work.
 I try to engage in both theory and practice, which means I'm always cycling between writing to understand a topic, then finding ways to test those ideas in the "real world."

-Previously, I explored parasocial communities and reputation-based economies as an independent researcher at Protocol Labs.
-I put those ideas into practice by joining Substack as their second employee, focused on the writer experience.
+Previously, I explored parasocial communities and reputation-based economies, with support from Protocol Labs.
+I put those ideas into practice at Substack as their second employee, focused on developing the writer experience on the platform.

-I spent many years exploring the funding, governance, and social dynamics of open source software.
+I spent many years exploring the funding, governance, and social dynamics of open source software, with support from the Ford Foundation and Protocol Labs.
 I put those ideas into practice at GitHub, where I worked to improve the developer experience.
 I also published a book about open source developers, Working in Public: The Making and Maintenance of Open Source Software (Stripe Press).